zr0z/muse/README.md

 Installation
 ------------

-You will need OSX 10.7+ and the latest XCode command line tools (with LLVM 4.0+ as I rely on automatic synthesize for the properties).
+You will need OS X 10.7+ and the latest XCode command line tools (with LLVM 4.0+ as I rely on automatic synthesize for the properties).

 ### One-line install